 The European Travel Information and Authorisation System (ETIAS) has been a work in progress since 2016 and was originally scheduled to come into effect in early 2021.
-However, due to technical issues the planned starting date has been pushed back to 2022 and even then it will not become mandatory until 2023.
+However, due to technical issues the planned starting date has been pushed back to 2024.
 Once up and running it will be necessary for citizens of any country outside the European Union and Schengen Area to have not just a valid passport but also valid ETIAS approval before entering any of the Schengen or EU member states.
 This new travel requirement will not apply to just to adult travellers but also to minors under the age of eighteen.

 Definition of “Minor”

 All countries that are not members of the European Union are classified as “third countries” and citizens of these “third countries” will require an ETIAS approved passport before entering the EU after ETIAS launches in 2024.
 This EU regulation applies to all citizens which includes children and minors, under the age of 18.
 The applicable regulation defines a minor as a “third country national or stateless person under the age of eighteen” and expressly states that this group of people are not exempt from the ETIAS requirement.

 As the title suggests, the European Travel Information and Authorisation System is designed to furnish European authorities with travel information regarding who exactly is intending to visit their country as well as provide personal background details about the visitor.
 During the application process it is necessary to supply personal information which the relevant authorisation panel will consider before granting or refusing ETIAS approval.

 ETIAS is not a physical visa but an electronic seal of approval for European travel that is digitally linked to a passport.
 When scanned a passport will return a positive or negative response.
 A positive signal indicates that the passport holder has been screened and deemed “suitable” or “safe” to enter the greater European area.
 A negative response to a scanned passport will result in a refusal to travel be it by air, land or sea.